The quest for oceanic sediments within the Ancient Martian sedimentary record

 Introduction

 The Martian missions have gradually revealed that Mars abounds with evidence of a full ancient hydrological system favorable to life emergence.
 If so, there are every reason to believe that Mars has hosted a hemispheric ocean covering the northern lowlands.
 This hypothesis is as old as Mars exploration but has been repeatedly challenged over the past two decades.
-The case of a primitive Martian ocean remains one of the planet’s most controversial and unsolved issues.
+The case of the primitive Martian ocean remains one of the planet’s most controversial and unsolved issues.

 Recent Discoveries